 The TFCCA is a mechanism to encourage public-private partnerships for conservation in the participating countries.
 Moreover, the program leverages co-financing contributions by conservation NGOs in the USA and in some of the TFCCA’s recipient countries.

 Grant Programs for Agriculture, Energy, Environment, Natural Resources

 Tropical Forest and Coral Reef Conservation.
 The TFCCA helps fund the establishment and management of protected areas; practices for land and ecosystem management; actions for biodiversity conservation; ethno-botanical research; scientific and technical conservation training; and community enterprises based on forests and forest products.

 To be eligible for participation in the TFCCA, a developing country must have tropical forests; owe the U.S. Government qualifying debt; and meet certain political and economic criteria.

 About the Secretariat

 Geographical Distribution of Grant Activities in Developing Countries

-Note: To date, the following countries have signed agreements with the TFCCA — Bangladesh, Belize, Botswana, Brazil, Colombia, Costa Rica, El Salvador, Guatemala, Indonesia, Jamaica, Panama, Paraguay, Peru, and the Philippines.
+Note: To date, the following countries have signed agreements with the TFCCA — Bangladesh, Belize, Botswana, Colombia, Costa Rica, El Salvador, Guatemala, Indonesia, Jamaica, Panama, and Paraguay.

 The TFCCA is coordinated among the U.S. Department of the Treasury, the U.S. Department of State, and the U.S. Agency for International Development (USAID).

 The TFCCA has helped stimulate the establishment of new grant-making organizations, or strengthen existing ones, in the countries where it operates.
 They include the following: